 - A blood transfusion replaces blood with RBCs that are not sickle shaped.

-- Surgery may be done to remove a part of your spleen
+- Surgery may be done to remove part of your spleen.

 - Occupational and physical therapy may help improve movement and strength and decrease pain.
 An occupational therapist teaches you skills to help with your daily activities.